 Los Altos Hills, California

 Thanks to the American Rescue Plan Act, Foothill-De Anza Community College gained $10.7 million in early 2021.
-The college is also benefiting from increased funding at the state level.
-For example, in its 2021-2022 budget, the college notes that the California State Government is providing the college with $13.5 million to conduct capital projects.
-The Department of Education’s press release about the American Rescue Plan Act praises Foothill-De Anza Community College for using previous federal funding to establish mental wellness programming for students.
+The college is also benefiting from increased financial aid at the state level.
+For example, in 2021-2022, the California State Government is providing the college with $13.5 million to conduct capital projects.
+The Department of Education’s press release about the American Rescue Plan Act praises Foothill-De Anza Community College for using previous federal funds to establish mental wellness programming for higher education students.

 23. Cornell University

 The American Rescue Plan Act awarded Cornell University $33 million.
 The college has also benefited from increased higher education funding not connected to pandemic relief.
 In January 2021, the Department of Agriculture gave the college $2 million.
 These funds were granted to research new solutions to water decontamination and foodborne illness risks.
 The college has continued to maintain robust funding from the federal government throughout 2021.
 In October 2021, the National Institute of Food and Agriculture granted the college $3 million to develop new cover crops for organic farmers.
 In 2017, Cornell University gained the 13th highest research and development funding in the US.

 22. Alabama State University

 In October 2021, Alabama State University announced that it had gained its single largest grant of all time.
 This financial aid award totaled $24.7 million.
 Over the next seven years, it will fund the creation and implementation of a program that increases the readiness of public school children for higher education and other educational opportunities.
 The American Rescue Plan Act also provided the college with $19 million from the federal government.
 Alabama State University used its previous coronavirus relief funding to buy personal protective equipment.